Skip to main content

 • A hearing assistance system is not available in the department/service.

-• A mobile hoist is available from another department/service.
+• A mobile hoist is available on the department/service.

 • There are not accessible toilet facilities within the department/service.